pytorch/serve/examples/text_to_speech_synthesizer/SpeechT5/README.md

 # Text to Speech synthesis with SpeechT5

 This is an example showing text to speech synthesis using SpeechT5 model.
+This has been verified to work on (linux-aarch64) Graviton 3 instance

 While  running this model on `linux-aarch64`, you can enable these optimizations